thunderbird/thunderbird-android/docs/engineering/technical-designs/0001-changelog-system-replacement.md

 Release ordering:

 * Releases sort by descending `date`.
-* Recent Changes matches the full current app version name to the release `version`.
+* Recent Changes matches the full current app version name to the release `version` for beta and release builds.
+* Recent Changes matches both the full current app version name and the current date for daily builds.
 * Per-release resource names are derived from the release `version`, matching `thunderbird-notes`.
+* Daily per-release resource names also include the `date` to avoid collisions while the daily version name suffix remains `a1`.

 Note ordering: